surifirstpin/biplus_documentation/docs/model01.md

 After saving a project, BiPlus will display the views and relevant information of the project as a Model which can be customized as per the business requirement.

+After Saving a project, model screen is triggered as shown in below image. you can refresh the model,project and tables used.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/119fba7d6d3e4b7292a732f554eaf74d3270d668/images/model_new1.png)